A classification of neighborhoods around leaves of a singular foliation: Formal singular foliations along a leaf

 \begin{example} Consider the formal neighborhood of $ \leaf$ in a manifold $M$ of Example \ref{decomp:step1}.
-Any singular foliation $ \mathcal F$ (defined as in Hermann \cite{Hermann}, Dazord \cite{Dazord}, or non-commutative geometers, \textit{e.g.}\ Androulidakis, Debord, Mohsen, Skandalis, Yuncken, Zambon \cite{AS,Debord2,AMY,MZ16}, see \cite{LLR} for a review of the matter) induces a singular foliation on the corresponding formal neighborhood of an embedded submanifold $ \leaf$.
-If $\leaf$ is a leaf of $\mathcal F $, then this induced singular foliation is a singular foliation along the leaf $\leaf$. \end{example}
+Any singular foliation $ \mathcal F$ (defined as in Hermann \cite{Hermann}, Dazord, Stefan, Sussmann \cite{Dazord,Stepan1,Stepan2,Sussmann1}, or non-commutative geometers, \textit{e.g.}\ Androulidakis, Debord, Mohsen, Skandalis, Yuncken, Zambon \cite{AS,Debord2,AMY,MZ16} as a locally finitely generated sub-sheaf of the module of vector fields stable under Lie bracket, see \cite{LLR} for a review of the matter) induces a singular foliation on the corresponding formal neighborhood of an embedded submanifold $ \leaf$.
+If $\leaf$ is a leaf of $\mathcal F $, then this induced formal singular foliation is a formal singular foliation along the leaf $\leaf$. \end{example}

-\begin{example}[Construction recipe I] \normalfont Here is a crucial example of formal singular foliations admitting a given manifold $L $ as a leaf.
+\begin{example} \normalfont Here is an example of formal singular foliations admitting a given manifold $L $ as a leaf.
 Given the following pair: \begin{enumerate} \item a finite-dimensional Lie group $G$ acting on $\mathbb{R}^d$.
 We do not assume that the action is by linear maps, but we assume that $0$ is a fixed point. \item A principal $G$-bundle $Q$ over $L$. \end{enumerate} Consider the associated vector bundle over $ \leaf$ given by

-comes with a natural singular foliation.
-There is a natural action of the gauge groupoid
+The manifold $T$ comes with a natural singular foliation that we now describe in two different ways.
+It may be seen as the unique singular foliation on $T$ whose pull-back on $Q \times \mathbb{R}^d$ is the direct product of the singular foliation $\mathfrak X(Q) $ of all vector fields on $Q$ with the singular foliation associated with the $G$-action on $ \mathbb R^d$.
+It can also be seen as follows: There is a natural action of the gauge groupoid

-on $T$, so that there is an action of the Atiyah algebroid $ \rmT Q/G \to L$ (= the Lie algebroid of the gauge groupoid) on $T$.
+on $T$.
+Its infinitesimal action is an action of the Atiyah algebroid $ \rmT Q/G \to L$ (= the Lie algebroid of the gauge groupoid) on $T$.
 The anchor map for this Lie algebroid action equips $T$ with a singular foliation.
 Since the zero section is an orbit of the gauge groupoid action, $L$ is a leaf of this singular foliation.
-Since the action of the isotropies of the gauge groupoid on fibers of $T$ are isomorphic to the action of $G$ on $\mathbb R^d $, the transverse singular foliation is the one associated to the infinitesimal action of the Lie algebra $\mathfrak g $ on $G$ on $\mathbb R^d $ by construction.
+Now, if one is initially given a \emph{formal} action of $G$ on $\mathbb R^d $ preserving $0$, the construction goes through and yields a \emph{formal} singular foliation along the leaf $L $.
+Since the action of the isotropies of the gauge groupoid on fibers of $T$ are isomorphic to the action of $G$ on $\mathbb R^d $, the transverse singular foliation (to be defined below) is the one associated to the infinitesimal action of the Lie algebra $\mathfrak g $ of $G$ on $\mathbb R^d $. \end{example}

-If one is initially given a formal action of $G$ preserving $0$, the construction goes through and yields a formal singular foliation along the leaf $L $. \end{example}